patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/wizard/wizard.md

 section: components
 ---

-Wizards provide a guided workflow that offers a path to complete a task, create an object or objects, or finish a series of steps for some other outcome.
+A **wizard** provides a guided workflow that offers a path to complete a task, create an object or objects, or finish a series of steps for some other outcome.
 Wizards should incite trust in the user and guide them through an otherwise overwhelming experience.

 Use a wizard when